zkhin/backend/README.md

 ## Deployment

 To deploy each serverless stack, run `sls deploy` in that stack's root directory.
-Note that:

-- unless given the [`--aws-profile`](https://serverless.com/framework/docs/providers/aws/guide/credentials/#using-aws-profiles) option, serverless will use the default AWS credentials to do the deployment (usually stored in `~/.aws/credentials`).
+### AWS Credentials

+By default, serverless will use aws credetials stored in the profile with name `real-{stage}` (ie: `real-dev`, `real-staging`, or `real-production`).
+This behavior can be overriden by using the [`--aws-profile`](https://serverless.com/framework/docs/providers/aws/guide/credentials/#using-aws-profiles) option.

-- serverless expects the AWS credentials to have `AdministratorAccess` policy attached.
+Serverless expects the AWS credentials to have `AdministratorAccess` policy attached.

 ### A brand-new deployment